-This article shares and discusses the accounting requirements for service concession agreements from the grantor’s perspective.
-In the private sector, reporting entities are the parties who enter into the service concession arrangements with the government or public sector entities (known as the grantor) to provide public service on their behalf.
-The private sector entities are known as the operator under the service concession arrangement.
+This article discusses the financial reporting requirements for service concession agreements from the grantor’s perspective.
+In the private sector, reporting entities are generally the parties who enter into the service concession arrangements with the government or public sector entities (known as the grantor) to provide public service on their behalf.
+The private sector entities act as “the operator” under the service concession arrangement.

 For an arrangement to be under this standard, the service arrangement must involve: